YonatanKof/wwape/content/posts/How to shortcut in macOS.md

 ## Some jobs to be done

-Here's two custom commands that can really improve your workflow, I'll use then as examples:
+Here's two examples of custom commands that can improve your workflow:

-1. `Merge all window` - This command is relevant for **all** apps that are multi window: Let's say you find yourself with 7 open *Sketch* files and 6 *Finder* windows, and you're clicking like crazy trying to find the window you're looking for.
+1. *`Merge all window`* - This command is relevant for **all** apps that are multi window: Let's say you find yourself with 7 open *Sketch* files and 6 *Finder* windows, and you're clicking like crazy trying to find the window you're looking for.
 Such an hassle.
 The `Merge all window` command is the best cleaner upper you'll get.
 It will merge all of your open windows [^fig-unmerged] into one window and shown as tabs [^fig-merged].
 2. The next command is specific for *Sketch*: The issue with reviewing the *Layers* or *Components* panel on a big file.
 Of course you can scroll, it's nice, but sometimes you'd like the get an overview at a glance.
 That's why the `Collapse All Groups` command is good for.
 Unfortunately it has no shortcut 😢